igolt/the-c-programming-language-exercises/README.md

-# the-c-programming-language-exercises
+# The C Programming Language Exercises
-The C Programming Language Second Editions exercises resolutions
+A repository for The C Programming Language Second Edition exercises resolutions.